neropatti/ammo-percentage-indicator/README.md

 ## Notes for modders

 If you want to contribute, or make your own mod based on this, you need to use the [asset reconstruction pack](https://drive.google.com/file/d/1HL-z5I62FpY6l9Qt2QGnR8ZpHkHyfESQ/view?usp=sharing) (can also be found on this [server](https://discord.gg/gUw32ayWGt) > [message](https://discord.com/channels/676880716142739467/883791204930703360/998263940809232507)).
-The project also includes the [modhub source files](https://github.com/DRG-Modding/ModHub).

 If you encounter any other issues, have ideas for features, or want to contribute, get in touch with me on the [DRG modding discord](https://discord.gg/gUw32ayWGt): neropatti#5892